TheNetAdmin/NVLeak/docs/reproduce/CovertChannel.md

 $ ./scripts/nvleak/covert.sh all
 ```

-The full set of experiment takes ~8hours to run, so we strongly suggest you to enable the Slack notification to track the experiment progress.
+The full set of experiment takes ~8 hours to run, so we strongly suggest you to enable the Slack notification to track the experiment progress.

 Troubleshooting: